tsvetan-ganev/otp-input/README.md

     BN --> E3[cell]
 ```

-The component allows customizations via CSS custom properties and custom `ng-template`s for its cells.
+Customizations are possible via CSS custom properties and custom `ng-template`s the cells.

 You can provide any of the following to change the default styling (if not using a custom template):